Co-President: Robert Gitten

 Social Chair: Carlos Valls

 Carlos Valls is currently a junior in Aerospace Engineering and is interested in both systems engineering and propulsion systems.
 As Social Chair, he is in charge of organizing social events for SEDS members and organizing the yearly Yuri’s Night event for the local community.
 You can contact Carlos at email@example.com.

 Megan is a senior undergraduate student studying Space Sciences and Engineering.
 She joined SEDS at UM as their Alumni chair in her sophomore year and works to keep SEDS alumni involved in the organization as well as the chapter’s current members.
 Megan also currently plays Euphonium in the Michigan Marching Band, and assists with research in UM’s Climate and Space Sciences and Engineering department.

 Webmaster: Cindy Zhou

-Cindy is a sophomore undergraduate student at the University of Michigan.
+Cindy is a junior undergraduate student at the University of Michigan.
 She is from New York City.
 She joined SEDS her freshman year.
 She enjoys watching tv and movies.